bahmoudd/arch-install-guide/README.md

 EDITOR=nano visudo
 ```

-And find and uncomment the below line by remove the preceeding hashtag.
+And find and uncomment the below line.
 ```
 #%wheel ALL=(ALL) ALL
 ```